-The graphic below represents the visual explanation of the Theory of Change adding details regarding the activity results that will be undertaken to achieve the desirable outputs and intermediate results.
-Annex 1 provides additional information on the rationale behind the theory of change, presenting in a simplified table: the development challenges, presumed theory of change, summary of expected activity results and the key actors with whom the programme will need to work at different levels to progress towards the desired results.
-In line with the pogramme's adaptive thinking approach, the Theory of Change will be reviewed at regular times, to ensure that all elements of the ToC remain tuned to the evolving context.
+The Chart below represents the visual explanation of the Theory of Change adding details regarding the activity results that will be undertaken to achieve the desirable outputs and intermediate outcomes.
+In line with the programme's adaptive approach, the Theory of Change will be reviewed at regular times, to ensure that all elements of the ToC remain tuned to the evolving context.

-To activate the proposed chain of results, UNDP will focus its capacity development efforts on both state and nonstate actors, essentially at the sub-national level (State/Region, Township and Village tract level) but also engaging the Union government as indispensable for the policy discussions (and banking on SERIP's ongoing collaboration with the Planning Department and engagement in the Machinery of Government reform).
-State capacity is important but in a nascent democracy it is equally essential to engage non-state actors - community groups, CSOs, private economic actors, EAOs and women and youth associations - in the process of developing more responsive, transparent and accountable local governance systems, capable of supporting the implementation of the MSDP.
+To activate the proposed chain of results, UNDP will focus its capacity development efforts on both state and nonstate actors, primarily at sub-national (State/Region, District, Township and Ward/Village tract) levels, but also engaging the Union government as indispensable for the policy discussions (and also banking on SERIP's ongoing collaboration with the Planning Department and engagement in the Machinery of Government reform).
+Government capacity building is important but in a nascent democracy it is equally essential to engage non-state actors - community groups, CSOs, private economic actors, EAOs and women and youth associations - in the process of developing more responsive, transparent and accountable local governance systems, capable of supporting the implementation of the MSDP.
 That explains why the programme places equal importance on developing the capacities for civic engagement and for EAO's to better engage in the planning, delivery and monitoring processes.